I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthhfpddi/ni-bthhfpddi-ioctl_bthhfp_mic_set_volume.md

 <text></text>

 ### Status Block
-I/O Status block
 N/A

 ## Remarks
 The audio driver sends this request when handling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff537309">KSPROPERTY_AUDIO_VOLUMELEVEL</a> property for the <a href="https://msdn.microsoft.com/library/windows/hardware/ff537208">KSNODETYPE_VOLUME</a> node in the KS topology of the microphone path.
 The request’s input parameter is the same as the <b>KSPROPERTY_AUDIO_VOLUMELEVEL</b> property value.

 ## Requirements
 | &nbsp; | &nbsp; |